A freebie (also known as a lead magnet) is like the front door of any online business.

 8. How to Get Your Freebie to Your New Subscriber

-Alternatively, you can use Leadpages (aff) like I do which will automatically send an email to your new subscribers with a link to download your freebie.
+Alternatively, you can use Leadpages like I do which will automatically send an email to your new (or old) subscribers with a link to download your freebie.
+I highly recommend Leadpages because it allows you to create multiple freebies and handle all of them effortlessly.

 So the flow will go like this: User enters email at landing page -> User is redirected to your thank you page with the freebie’s download link -> receives welcome email with freebie’s download link